Sven-Göran Eriksson: Leicester City

-Management period
+2012–2013

 In an interview with Yorkshire Radio on 8 February 2012, the chairman of Football League Championship club Leeds United, Ken Bates, revealed that Eriksson had applied for the vacant managerial position at the club after the dismissal of Simon Grayson.
 Bates went on to state that his application was unsuccessful.
-On 3 September 2012, Eriksson was unveiled as the technical director of BEC Tero Sasana, a team in the Thai Premier League.
+On 3 September 2012, Eriksson was unveiled as the technical director of BEC Tero Sasana, a team in the Thai League 1.

 On 17 November 2012, Norwegian media reported that Eriksson was in talks with Vålerenga, about the possibility of taking over the soon to be available manager job for the Oslo-based club.
 A meeting between the two parties was held on 21 November in Oslo, but no deal was made.
 In December, negotiations between Eriksson and the Football Federation of Ukraine, who had offered him the position of head coach of the Ukraine national team, did not bear fruit.

 On 15 January 2013, it was announced that Eriksson would be joining German 2.
 Bundesliga side 1860 Munich as assistant to Alexander Schmidt.
 On 18 January 2013, the club however reported, that Eriksson declined the offer to join 1860.

-On 21 January 2013, Eriksson became technical director of Dubai-based club Al Nasr SC in the UAE Arabian Gulf League.
+On 21 January 2013, Eriksson became technical director of Dubai-based club Al Nasr in the UAE Pro League.

 China

 On 4 June 2013, Guangzhou R&F of the Chinese Super League announced Eriksson as their new head coach, on a nineteen-month contract lasting until December 2014.
 He was believed to be paid around £2 million a year for the job.
 He came up against former Italy manager Marcello Lippi in the city's derby matches, as the World Cup winner was manager of local rival Guangzhou Evergrande.
 Under Eriksson, Guangzhou R&F finished third in the league in 2014, and therefore qualified for the AFC Champions League for the first time.
 He left Guangzhou R&F on 10 November 2014, after a disagreement in negotiations for extending his contract.

 Eriksson signed a two-year contract with fellow Chinese Super League side Shanghai SIPG on 18 November 2014.
 He led Shanghai SIPG to finish runners up in the season of 2015, and qualified for the AFC Champions League for the first time.

-Under Eriksson, Shanghai SIPG advanced to the quarter finals in their debut in the AFC Champions League, and secured a seat in the 2017 AFC Champions League by finishing third in the 2016 season.
-However, Eriksson was criticized by single tactical play and failing to give chances to young talents throughout his term at SIPG.
+Under Eriksson, Shanghai SIPG advanced to the quarter-finals in their debut in the AFC Champions League, and secured a seat in the 2017 AFC Champions League by finishing third in the 2016 season.
+However, Eriksson was criticized for his tactical play and failure to give chances to young talents throughout his term at SIPG.
 He was replaced by André Villas-Boas on 4 November 2016.

-On 5 December 2016, Eriksson became the manager of China League One side Shenzhen, replacing Clarence Seedorf.
+On 5 December 2016, Eriksson became the manager of China League One side Shenzhen FC, replacing Clarence Seedorf.
 He won his first six matches of the season of 2017, including five league matches and a FA Cup match.
 However, Eriksson was sacked on 14 June 2017, following a nine-game run without a win.